SuperOfficeDocs/superoffice-docs/docs/apps/requirements/marketing.md

 ![imagezwdb.png][img3]

-Always place our logo on a clear, white space to ensure visibility and impace.
+Always place our logo on a clear, white space to ensure visibility and influence.
 This minimum clear space is equal to the height of an uppercase 'O'.

 ![image6tlbw.png][img4]

-The logo can be placed on a green and very dark backgrounds.
+The logo can be placed on green and very dark backgrounds.

 Please note this logo is a **negative version**, which means the background color shows through the eyes.